Click here for the latest job opportunities at CSC.

 Chris joined CSC in January 2017 and is responsible for the day-to-day finances and general operations of the organisation.
 He has previously worked for the MS Society, Grant Thornton LLP and the Audit Commission, and is a Chartered Public Finance Accountant.
 Chris can be contacted at email@example.com

-Siân joined CSC in January 2016 to lead our new project ‘Building with Bamboo: A Community of Practice and Learning about Resilience’, funded by the Oak Foundation.
-Siân will be driving the development of a sustainable learning network on resilience-based approaches to working with children at risk of sexual abuse and sexual exploitation, including overseeing pilot projects at partner sites.
-She has recently completed a Masters in Gender Studies at SOAS, University of London and has previously worked in the women’s rights, anti-child exploitation and mental health sectors both in the UK and Uganda.
+Siân joined CSC in January 2016 and oversees the development of CSC’s international network whilst also managing CSC’s network cluster projects.
+This includes ‘Building with Bamboo: A Community of Practice and Learning about Resilience’, funded by the Oak Foundation.
+Siân completed a Masters in Gender Studies at SOAS, University of London in 2015 and has previously worked in the women’s rights, anti-child exploitation and mental health sectors both in the UK and Uganda.
 Siân can be contacted at email@example.com.

 Derek will be leveraging experience gained from successfully managing digital marketing and creative solutions for organisations including UNICEF, RSPCA, Shell and some of the Internet’s largest web properties, to develop an innovative and engaging shared learning platform.
 This project, titled ‘Building with Bamboo’ aims to bring together street-children practitioners and thought leaders from around the world, with a focus on enhancing knowledge on resilience-based approaches to working with children at risk of sexual abuse and sexual exploitation.
 Derek can be contacted at Derek@streetchildren.org.